metacpan/metacpan-cpan-extracted/distros/N/Net-MitDK/README.md

 Lease migration
 ---------------

-If you cannot run a browser to authenticate with NemID on the server that will be used for mail fetching, or you want to migrate to another server, you will need the saved lease moved.
+If you cannot run a browser to authenticate with MitID on the server that will be used for mail fetching, or you want to migrate to another server, you will need the saved lease moved.
 The saved lease is located in your home directory
 ( run `perl -MNet::MitDK -le "print Net::MitDK::ProfileManager->new->homepath"` if in doubt ),
 move it to another server.
 Make sure the `mitdk-renew-lease` is not running on the old server.

 Multi-user installation
 -----------------------

-The module and the POP3 server can operate on several users.
+The module and the POP3 server can operate for several users.
 By default, there is just one default profile in `$HOME/.mitdk/default.profile` that is getting renewed.
 However you may rename it to whatever name.profile, and have more than one.
-The authenticator will allow you to switch between profiles for different NemID users, and the lease renewer will pick up new profiles automatically.
+The authenticator will allow you to switch between profiles for different MitID users, and the lease renewer will pick up new profiles automatically.
 The profile name can be used as login name in the POP3 proxy, too.

 Operations